twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

-Use chezmoi's builtin git instead of `git.command` for the `init` and `update` commands. *value* can be `on`, `off`, `auto`, or any boolean-like value recognized by `parseBool`.
+Use chezmoi's builtin git instead of `git.command` for the `init` and `update` commands. *value* can be `on`, `off`, `auto`, or any boolean-like value recognized by `ParseBool`.
 The default is `auto` which will only use the builtin git if `git.command` cannot be found in `$PATH`.

 !!! info